These days, the Rubber Ducky Isopod is the darling of the bioactive terrarium world, and for good reason.

 Terrarium Tribe is reader-supported.
 When you purchase through links on our site, we may earn an affiliate commission (at no further cost to you). 💜

-Part of what makes these critters so rare is that they’ve been quite challenging to breed in captivity.
-They can take a fair few months to reach maturity, so it can take a while to produce enough for breeders to sell.
+They’re also pretty slow to grow, taking a fair few months to reach maturity – so it can take a while to produce enough to sell.

 Rubber Ducky Isopod Care